Larry Grossman (composer)

-Larry Grossman (born September 3, 1938) is an American composer for theatre, television, film, concerts, and cabaret.
+Larry Grossman (born September 3, 1938) is an American composer of stage and screen.

-Life and career
+Early life

-Grossman, a native of Chicago, graduated from Northwestern University School Communication in 1960.
+A Chicago native, Grossman graduated from Northwestern University School Communication in 1960.

+Career

 He started working in New York City as a vocal coach and accompanist.
 One of his songs was used in the revue No Shoestrings (1962).
-He began working with lyricist Hal Hackady in 1968, and their first piece together was the title song for the play Play It Again, Sam.
-Their collaboration led to Grossman's Broadway debut in 1970 where he went on to write the scores for four Broadway musicals Minnie's Boys. and Goodtime Charley and in collaboration with theatre legend Harold Prince, A Doll's Life and Grind for which he received Tony nominations.

-In 1975, Grossman composed Snoopy: The Musical with lyricist Hal Hackady which has been performed in six languages worldwide with the first London production receiving an Olivier award nomination.
+Grossman began working with lyricist Hal Hackady in 1968, and their first piece together was the title song for the play Play It Again, Sam.
+The pair collaborated on the Broadway musicals Minnie's Boys (1970) and Goodtime Charley (1975).
+Grossman composed Snoopy: The Musical with Hackady in 1975, which has since been performed in six languages worldwide with the first London production receiving an Olivier award nomination.

+Grossman collaborated with theatre legend Harold Prince on Broadway productions of A Doll's Life (1982) and Grind (1985), for which he received Tony nominations.

-He composed the musical Paper Moon in 1993.
-Based on the novel Addie Pray and the 1973 film, it premiered at the Paper Mill Playhouse.
-A revised version was then presented at the Goodspeed Opera House, Walnut Street Theatre, and Ford's Theatre in Washington, DC.
+He adapted the 1973 film Paper Moon, itself based on a 1971 novel, into a musical of the same name, which premiered at the Paper Mill Playhouse in 1993.
+A revised version was staged at the Goodspeed Opera House, the Walnut Street Theatre, and then Ford's Theatre in Washington, DC.
 Paper Moon then had two successful tours in Japan.

 In 2008, Off-Broadway's York Theatre Company produced a retrospective of his Broadway work, remounting Minnie's Boys, Grind, Goodtime Charley, and "Compose Yourself," new revue of his music.

 In 2010, Grossman composed A Christmas Memory with lyrics by Carol Hall and the book by Duane Poole, based on the Truman Capote short story.
 The show was nominated for an Outer Critics Circle Award for Best Off-Broadway Musical and has been performed nationally.

 Grossman's most recent show is Scrooge in Love! which was presented in 2015 by 42nd Street Moon.
 The first production received four San Francisco Bay Area Critics Circle awards including Best Score.
 It was honored with a new production in 2016.